horizon2038/A9N/doc/design/capability/capability_system.md

 generic -u-> capability_component

 @enduml

+## Capability Component
+Capability Component is a Composite pattern.
+It enables unified operation of node and leaf.
+Node has capability_component_slots with 2^radix capability_components, which contain pointers to entries or nodes.
+Since capability_entry is usually used more, by default there is a 1:1 correspondence between the array of capability_entry and the slots.

 ## Unsolved
 - How do we define a common interface for objects that need to track their children